What is PRP?

 PRP Treatment results vary from person to person and it's important to talk to your clinician beforehand to set expectations.
 In most patients the results last around 18 months.
 The use of cosmeceuticals (a cosmetic that has, or is claimed to have, medicinal properties) and other complimentary treatments may ensure prolonged results.

-Downtime is approx 3-5 days with possible bruising.
+Downtime is minimal - around 12 hours, with possible bruising.